POEM: Lifting Fog

 Of fog lifting

-Working for truth and requires a large, perhaps even , .
-I see as the mother of all virtues.
-The good fight takes and persistence to hold us over during the sometimes barren spaces between positive visible outcomes commensurate with our efforts.
-Plus, much of our must necessarily be carried on by others beyond our own lifetimes.
+Working for truth and justice requires a large, perhaps even transcendent, perspective.
+I see patience as the mother of all virtues.
+The good fight takes patience and persistence to hold us over during the sometimes barren spaces between positive visible outcomes commensurate with our efforts.
+Plus, much of our work must necessarily be carried on by others beyond our own lifetimes.
 First, the seeming invincibility of the powers that be can be daunting.
 Second, the seeming small power that any given individual has is humbling.
-Together, they seduce many into despair and even slip many into amorality or .
+Together, they seduce many into despair and even slip many into amorality or nihilism.
 Who is asking us to swallow oceans?
-What honest worldview would require that we get to walk around dropping “the last straw” on the proverbial camel's back of any more frequently than we find that proverbial needle in the haystack (of straws)?
-Perennial philosophies include some concept of illusion or deceptive aspect of that must be overcome in order to apprehend truth — the “fog”.
-I think that a common mistake is assuming that we must move mountains or build some Tower of Babel to .
+What honest worldview would require that we get to walk around dropping “the last straw” on the proverbial camel’s back of injustice any more frequently than we find that proverbial needle in the haystack (of straws)?
+Perennial philosophies include some concept of illusion or deceptive aspect of reality that must be overcome in order to apprehend truth — the “fog”.
+I think that a common mistake is assuming that we must move mountains or build some Tower of Babel to heaven.
 I think this mistaken assumption is part of the “fog”.
-The final twist in this poem is juxtaposing “back-breaking ” with “fog lifting”.
+The final twist in this poem is juxtaposing “back-breaking work” with “fog lifting”.
 This is not a slam on hard work, but rather the notion that (ever-increasing) physical labors are our salvation — if only we worked just a little harder!
-The project of “lifting fog” better represents the ethereal project of living out our to its fullest.
+The spiritual project of “lifting fog” better represents the ethereal project of living out our humanity to its fullest.

-Then, he simply used forced to pare the top off one to add to the top of the other to make it bigger.
-One pail full of dirt and rocks at a .
+Then, he simply used forced labor to pare the top off one to add to the top of the other to make it bigger.
+One pail full of dirt and rocks at a time.
 He literally moved a mountain.

 And a little more context: